← Back to Stories

 The Guardian

-• VCAT noted the site was in a ‘Commercial 1 Zone’ and did not require a planning permit for a retail premises, including a convenience restaurant.
+• The site is in a ‘Commercial 1 Zone,’ meaning no planning permit was required for a retail premises, including a convenience restaurant

 ABC News